umakiyer/surfs_up/README.md

 ![image]( IMAGES/june_summary.PNG) ![image]( IMAGES/dec_summary.PNG)

-1. The mean temperature for June is 75 degrees compared to 71 degree in December
+1. The mean temperature for June is 75 degrees compared to 71 degree in December.
-2. The minumum temperature in the month of June is64 comapred to 56 degree in December
+2. The minumum temperature in the month of June is64 comapred to 56 degree in December.
-3. The maximum temperture for June is 85 compared to 83 in December
+3. The maximum temperture for June is 85 compared to 83 in December.

 ## Summary